affodilajF/Android-Theory/README.md

 Key term: An effect is a composable function that doesn't emit UI and causes side effects to run when a composition completes.

+SO, if you have ON RELATED UI CODE, write in side effect API.

 ### Side Effect
 - If recomoposed process happening inside exact composable, the side effect will trigger.